1. Have I selected a topic that describes something of personal importance to my life?

 6. Will my topic keep the reader’s interest from the first word?
 The entire essay must be interesting, considering admissions officers will probably spend only a few minutes reading each essay.

-Admissions Officer Says: “If the first paragraph doesn’t fix my attention, like anyone I’m prone to skimming.”
+Admissions Officers Say: “If the first paragraph doesn’t fix my attention, like anyone I’m prone to skimming.”

 7. Is my topic unique?
 Some students are so concerned about making the correct impression that they edit out anything that would help their essay stand out.
-They submit a “safe” essay that is, in reality, sterile, monotonous, and deadly boring.
+They submit a “safe” essay that is, in reality, sterile, monotonous, and boring.
 Most topics are in fact overdone, and this is not necessarily a bad thing, but a unique and convincing answer to a classic topic can pay off big.
-Furthermore, when applying to a competitive program that might be out of your reach, taking a risk in the essay may help your chances by standing out.
+Furthermore, when applying to a competitive program that might be out of your reach, taking a risk in the essay may increase your chances by helping you stand out.

-Admissions Officer Says: “Applicants should not be afraid to go out on a limb and be themselves-even when that means incorporating humor or being a little bit controversial.”
+Admissions Officers Say: “Applicants should not be afraid to go out on a limb and be themselves – even when that means incorporating humor or being a little bit controversial.”

 8. Am I being myself?
 Admissions officers want to learn about you and your writing ability.
 You must develop your own voice and tell YOUR story, not the story you think the reader wants to hear.
 Write about something meaningful and describe what you did and felt, and your essay will be unique.
 Many people travel to foreign countries or win competitions, but your feelings during these events are unique to you.
 Unless a philosophy or societal problem has interested you intensely for years, stay away from grand themes that you have little personal experience with.

-Admissions Officer Says: “It is through the essay that the admissions officers reading the application will feel that they have truly gotten to know you.”
+Admissions Officers Say: “It is through the essay that the admissions officers reading the application will feel that they have truly gotten to know you.”

 9. Does my topic avoid hot-button issues that may offend the reader?
 If you write on how everyone should worship your God, how wrong or right abortion is, or how you think the Republican Party is evil, you will not get into the college of your choice.
 The only thing worse than not writing a memorable essay is writing an essay that will be remembered negatively.
 Stay away from specific religions, political doctrines, or controversial opinions.
 You can still write an essay about Nietzsche’s influence on your life, but express understanding that not all intelligent people will agree with Nietzsche’s claims.
 Emphasize instead Nietzsche’s influence on YOUR life, and not why you think he was wrong or right in his beliefs.

-Admissions Officer Says: “It is dangerous for a non-professional (especially a high school student) to attempt writing as though the essay will be presented at a professional conference.
+Admissions Officers Say: “It is dangerous for a non-professional to attempt writing as though the essay will be presented at a professional conference.
 You may be writing to someone who knows much more than you and will be irritated by your hackneyed proclamations.”

 10. Is my essay honest?
 Unless you are a truly excellent writer, your best, most passionate writing will be about events that actually occurred.
 While you might be tempted to invent hardship, it is completely unnecessary.
 Write an essay about your life that demonstrates your personality.

-Admissions Officer Says: “After 15 years of reading hundreds of essays a year, you develop an amazing ability to see straight through the bull.”
+Admissions Officers Say: “After 15 years of reading hundreds of essays a year, you develop an amazing ability to see straight through the bull.”